librenms/librenms/doc/Extensions/SNMP-Trap-Handler.md

 Along with any necessary configuration to receive the traps from your devices (community, etc.)

-Reload service files `sudo systemctl daemon-reload`, and start the snmptrapd service `sudo systemctl restart snmptrapd`.
+Reload service files `sudo systemctl daemon-reload`, and enable and start the snmptrapd service `sudo systemctl enable snmptrapd` `sudo systemctl restart snmptrapd`.

 ### Event logging